 The REI Arete ASL is our Best Buy winner for being the best bang-for-the-buck for 4 season tent.
-While it scored okay overall, we think its the best four-season model you can buy for the least money.
+It's the best four-season model you can buy for the least money.
 While it will work for a variety of four-season applications, it isn't a go-anywhere, do-anything shelter as it doesn't provide the top-notch storm protection required in the world's most extreme environments.
 It is excellent for summer-time mountaineering on peaks like Mt.
 Rainier and winter camping near-and-below treeline, but it doesn't fare as well in moderate-to-strong winds as several other models in our review.
-However, it is reasonably lightweight, moderately spacious, and it is $200-$400 less than many similar designed tents.
+However, it is reasonably lightweight, moderately spacious, and is cheaper than others in our fleet.

 Our Analysis and Test Results

 REI totally overhauled the Arete 2 for 2018, gracing it with a host of fresh updates in the interest of improving livability, increasing ventilation, and providing easier setup.
 See the newest Arete 2 on the left, followed by its predecessor on the right.